Myakis/Myakis/README.md

 ### Hi there 👋

 - 👋 Hi, I'm a front-end developer.
-I am currently looking for a job.
 - 🔭 My stack is React /  Redux.
 Also lately I have been actively practicing and using TypeScript in projects.
 - ⚡My Resume with more details https://frontandrew.ru/resume